-Several retaining wall projects are being developed to address identified issues.
-The estimated FY2018 costs are \$15.4 million for this project.
-The FY2018 - FY2022 Capital Plan includes \$50.8 million.
+Several retaining wall projects to address identified issues.
+The estimated FY2018 costs are \$10.4 million for this project.
+The FY2018 - FY2022 Capital Plan includes \$42.0 million.

 ROADWAYS

 Various improvement projects are planned across the NTTA System including but not limited to repairs, resurfacing, reconstruction and replacements.
 The estimated FY2018 costs are \$21.6 million.
 The FY2018 - FY2022 Capital Plan includes \$68.7 million for this category.